senzing-garage/knowledge-base/HOWTO/migrate-aws-rds-database.md

         1. At bottom-right, click "Restore DB cluster" button

 ### Modify new databases

+The following steps are final modifications needed to allow the new cloudformation to communicate with the new databases.
+Specifically, each cloudformation has a different randomly generated database password.
+The password generated for the "new" cloudformation needs to be set in the databases.

 1. Visit [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:)
 1. Wait until databases from "new" cloudformation have been created.